adonisjs/core

 System Behavior

-How the system actually operates at runtime — where data accumulates, what loops, what waits, and what controls what.
+How the system operates at runtime — where data accumulates, what loops, what waits, and what controls what.

 Data Pools

-IoC Container (in-memory)
+IoC Container (registry)

 Feedback Loops